 16. Long Face-Framing Tendrils

-When tying your hair up, leaving two thin, long strands free around your face.
-This softens updos and creates the appearance of more hair around the face, even when most of it is pulled back.
+When tying your hair up, leave two thin, long strands free around your face.
+This softens updos.
+It creates the appearance of more hair around the face, even when most of it is pulled back.

 17. Beachy Waves

 The ultimate trick for thin hair!
-Loose, undone waves created with a curling iron or flat iron instantly add body, texture, and volume, making your hair look much thicker and effortlessly cool.
+Loose, undone waves created with a curling iron or flat iron instantly add body, texture, and volume.
+They make your hair look much thicker and effortlessly cool.

 18. Crimped Waves

-Subtle micro-crimping, especially in the under-layers, can create incredible hidden lift and volume at the roots, giving an overall impression of fuller hair without obvious crimps.
+Subtle micro-crimping, especially in the under-layers, can create incredible hidden lift and volume at the roots.
+It gives an overall impression of fuller hair without obvious crimps.

 19. Messy Bedhead Look